Qinbeans/test-1/README.md

 # Credits
 All the repositories I used are not mine and I do not take credit for them.<br>
+Raylib has been modified to prevent library function collisions.<br>
 Nathan Chan<br>
 Ryan Fong<br>